ibm-cloud-docs/EventStreams/monitoring.md

 | `Metric Type` | `gauge` |
 | `Value Type`  | `none` |
 | `Segment By` | `Service instance, Service instance name` |
-{: caption="Table 25.
-Number of offline partitions metric metadata" caption-side="bottom"}
+{: caption="Number of offline partitions metric metadata" caption-side="bottom"}

 Ideally this value should be zero.
 A nonzero value might indicate to a temporary issue with the cluster.
 It might also indicate to a Kafka partition leader election difficulty.